-LOS ANGELES, August 21, 2020 – With half of Tinder members in Gen Z, 2020 marks the first time many of them will have the opportunity to cast their ballot in a presidential election.
-Starting this week, Tinder has launched a new promotion in the U.S. to make registering to vote a swipe away on the app.
+LOS ANGELES, September 23, 2020 – With half of Tinder members in Gen Z, 2020 marks the first time many of them will have the opportunity to cast their ballot in a presidential election.
+Tinder has launched a new promotion in the U.S. to make registering to vote a swipe away on the app.

-Members will be directed, via in-app promotional cards, to their respective online voter resource websites to register to vote or check their registration status.
-Members simply confirm their home state and then are directed to their government registration portal where they can register directly or receive instructions on how to mail in the proper forms to register to vote.
+Members will be directed, via in-app promotional cards, to their respective online voter resource websites to register to vote, check their registration status or request a mail-in ballot.
+Members simply confirm their location and then are directed to their government registration portal where they can begin the process or sent to BallotReady to complete an absentee ballot request form.